Click the following link to access our Parent Handbook, which is a comprehensive overview of what you can expect while your child is at Generations

 What Should I Do If I Have Concerns About My Child?

 It’s very important to us that you feel comfortable with your child’s placement at Generations.
 If for any reason you have concerns about his safety, care, or wellbeing, we urge you to notify us immediately.
 Please start by contacting your child’s assigned Care Coordinator or Therapist, who is identified to you at the time of admission.
 If you are unable to do so for any reason, please contact one of our Program Directors: Aimee Clark (864-243-5557, ext.
-212) or Shannon Paradise (864-243-5557, ext.
+212) or Casey Carter (864-243-5557, ext.
 270).

 What Is Aftercare